 White Wolf: 5 Things To Know About The Marvel Character

-A ‘Black Panther’ post-credits scene welcomes the White Wolf into the Marvel Cinematic Universe.
+The White Wolf is coming to the Marvel Cinematic Universe.
 Here’s what you should know about him.
 WARNING: Spoilers!

 1. Bucky Barnes is the White Wolf.
 At the end of Captain America: Civil War, Bucky (a.k.a. the Winter Soldier) decides to go back into cryogenic sleep until a cure for the brainwashing he suffered under HYDRA is found.
 Well, that cure seems to be found in Black Panther.
 In one of two post-credits scenes Shuri wakes up Bucky after discovering a formula that could cure him.
 Bucky wakes up in a Wakandan hut, and a few children refer to him as the White Wolf.
 Is the Winter Soldier no more?